 Application – Does the research have practical applications (e.g., for society, for business, for other disciplines, for other researchers)?
 [30%]

-1. Video presentations are limited to a maximum of 5 minutes.
-Submissions exceeding 5 minutes are automatically disqualified (with a 10 second grace period for turning on and off the recorder).
+1. Video abstracts are limited to a maximum of 5 minutes.
+Submissions exceeding 5 minutes are automatically disqualified (with a 15 second grace period for turning on and off the recorder).

-2. All submissions must be pinned to www.WeShareScience.com and have a completed entry form (below) by June 1, 2014.
+2. All submissions must be pinned to www.WeShareScience.com and have a completed entry form (below) by June 1, 2015.
+Submission of an entry indicates that the entrant(s) have reviewed and agree to abide the rules of the science fair.

 4. All decisions of the review panel are final.